Quickly exit this site by pressing the Escape key Leave this site

 3.17.4 Witnesses should not be present at the meeting/hearing before giving their evidence.
 Once they have finished giving their evidence they should leave the meeting/hearing and should not communicate with any other witnesses before or after giving their evidence.

-3.17.5 The presenting officer will go through the management case, highlighting the key arguments for their case, calling and questioning any witnesses in support as necessary.
-The employee or their representative and the presiding officer will have the opportunity to question the presenting officer on their case and any witnesses that attend.
+3.17.5 The Presenting Officer will go through the management case, highlighting the key arguments for their case, calling and questioning any witnesses in support as necessary.
+The employee or their representative and the Presiding Officer will have the opportunity to question the Presenting Officer on their case and any witnesses that attend.

-3.17.6 The employee or their representative will be asked to summarise the main points of their case, followed by a summary by the presenting officer.
+3.17.6 The employee or their representative will be asked to summarise the main points of their case, followed by a summary by the Presenting Officer.
 At this stage no new information may be introduced although any mitigation not previously highlighted may be put forward.

 3.18 Outcome

 3.18.1 The panel will consider the matter in private.
-In reaching a decision (disciplinary meeting judgement) as to whether the allegation(s) is proved or not the panel will consider if there is a reasonably held belief that the employee committed the act/omission in question.
+In reaching a decision (Disciplinary Meeting Judgement) as to whether the allegation(s) is proved or not the panel will consider if there is a reasonably held belief that the employee committed the act/omission in question.

 3.18.2 Occasionally, further clarification or information is required before a decision can be reached.
 On such occasions the hearing will be adjourned until the information is provided.
 In normal circumstances however the employee will be advised of the outcome on the same day as the meeting/hearing.

-3.19 Disciplinary measures
+3.19 Disciplinary Measures

-3.19.1 The range of disciplinary sanctions available to the panel at a meeting/hearing are as follows and depend on whether the case is one of misconduct or gross misconduct.
+3.19.1 The range of disciplinary sanctions available to the Panel at a meeting/hearing are as follows and depend on whether the case is one of misconduct or gross misconduct.

-3.19.2 Case unfounded: if the panel considers that the case against the employee is unfounded they will inform the employee and confirm this in writing.
+3.19.2 Case unfounded: if the Panel considers that the case against the employee is unfounded they will inform the employee and confirm this in writing.
 All references to the matter will be removed from the personal file.

 3.19.3 No formal sanction: in cases where it is determined that no warning is necessary it may be appropriate to issue a development plan to address any learning, developmental or behaviour matters that have arisen during the course of the investigation.